xrettle/WFGY/TensionUniverse/BlackHole/Q019_rational_points_on_varieties.md

 Tension_Dio(m) = sum over i of w_i * DeltaS_i(m),
 ```

-where the weights satisfy the locking constraints in Section 3.4.
+where `DeltaS_i(m)` denotes the ith normalized density mismatch component at the effective layer, and the weights satisfy the locking constraints in Section 3.4.

 ### 4.2 Low tension world principle